Navigation

 Vitamin and mineral supplements

 You may also need to be careful if you take calcium supplements.
-Taken together, calcium supplements and some diuretics can make the level of calcium in your body go too high.
+Taken with some diuretics, these can make the level of calcium in your body too high.
 Make sure your doctor knows if you’re taking any supplements when they’re prescribing medicines.
-Always read the patient information leaflet that comes with your medicine too.
+Always read the patient information leaflet that comes with your medicine.

 Side-effects of diuretics

 Side-effects are unwanted effects that you may get from taking a medicine.
 There are many different diuretics, and each can have different side-effects.
-The best way to find out is to read the patient information leaflet that comes with your medicine.
-Or ask your pharmacist.
+The best way to find out about any side-effects is to read the patient information leaflet that comes with your medicine.
+Alternatively, you can ask your pharmacist.

 • dizziness